CosmoQuestTeam/DBSCAN_Clustering_Code/DBSCAN_Clustering_Code_Matt/README_Matt_Edits.txt

 11. Found major bug in code while doing further testing!
 Integer variable "minpt" in the dbscan class utilizes a dangerous method of assigning values to a variable.
 Calling functions in the dbscan class from classes that are not called Gui results in incorrect behavior.
 Problem resolved by making integer variable "minpt" a passable parameter to the one function in the dbscan class.

 12. Wrote some more testing tools (in c++) to create simulated crater datasets where the number of clusters can be defined by the user.
 In addition, I wrote some code that maps the density (not exactly density but close enough) of crater points.

+13. Added a Makefile for the compilation of the DBScan program.